raoconnor/raoconnor.github.io/_posts/2025-12-10-Migration-to-Nutanix-Part-1.md

 Moving workloads either to cloud or between hypervisors comes at a cost, change planning, downtime and administrator effort.
 I set up Nutanix Move in my home lab to test some migration scenarios, I’ll start with simple modern systems and work down to move complex, older systems in later posts

-The homelab setup is simple AHV on the smaller NUC and VMware Workstation on larger machine
+The homelab setup is simple, AHV on the smaller NUC and VMware Workstation on the larger machine

 <kbd>!<img src="https://raoconnor.github.io/docs/assets/images/homelab.png" width="500"></kbd>
-<kbd>!  </kbd>

 ## Download and Deploy a Move Appliance
-Note: it's best practice to install Move in the Target enviroment http://portal.nutanix.com/page/downloads?product=move
+Note: it's best practice to install Nutanix Move in the Target enviroment http://portal.nutanix.com/page/downloads?product=move

-As I am running AHV is downloaded the Move ZIP file for AHV
+As I am running AHV, I downloaded the Move ZIP file for AHV

 <kbd><img src="https://raoconnor.github.io/docs/assets/images/move-1.png" width="900"></kbd>